Making Decisions

 Satisficing is appropriate when:

-- Stakes are low or reversible — The cost of a suboptimal choice is small, or the decision can be revisited and changed
+- The cost of a suboptimal choice is small, or the decision can be revisited and changed.

-- Information is expensive — Gathering more data costs more than the potential improvement in outcome
+- Gathering more data costs more than the potential improvement in outcome.

-- Evaluation is difficult — The decision involves multiple competing criteria with no clear way to compare them
+- The decision involves multiple competing criteria with no clear way to compare them.

-- Good enough is actually good enough — The difference between acceptable and optimal does not matter for your purposes
+- The difference between acceptable and optimal does not matter for the purposes at hand.

 Optimization is appropriate when:

-- Stakes are high and irreversible — The cost of getting it wrong is severe, and you cannot easily undo the decision
+- The cost of getting it wrong is severe, and the decision cannot easily be undone.

-- Small differences compound over time — Initial choices create path dependencies that amplify, making early optimization valuable
+- Initial choices create path dependencies that amplify, making early optimization valuable.

-- Marginal gains matter competitively — Small edges accumulate or determine success in zero-sum contexts
+- Small edges accumulate or determine success in zero-sum contexts.

 Most decisions fall into the satisficing category.
 The exceptions — truly high-stakes, irreversible decisions where optimization is warranted — are rarer than people assume.